bncolorado/Processing-ELTeC-corpus/README.md

 ## Introduction

 This [INTELE](http://ixa2.si.ehu.eus/intele/?q=home) webinar shows how to exploit [ELTeC corpus](https://www.distant-reading.net/eltec/) for literary studies with some examples.
-Except the last one, these examples are implemented and explained in COLAB notebooks, so you can run them in your machine.
+Except for the last one, these examples are implemented and explained in COLAB notebooks, so you can run them in your machine.
 They explore the next topics:

 - how to open and process ELTeC corpus with Python in COLAB;
 - how to extract information annotated in XML;